2019 Nationals – Moree, NSW

 New MP3 skier Jason Hills put in a solid performance in his first competition and exceeded the world criteria in all 3 events.

 New MP1 Skier Vaughn Hogan broke the long-standing Australian slalom record on Thursday and again on Friday.
 He went through the course at 34km then into 37km.
 A great effort!

 Jason Sleep broke his own slalom record at running 6 buoys at 9.75 metres.
 He had the boat roaring along while flying through the course on a very short line!
 He then had to try the outer course as there were no more shortenings.

 Scott Wintle put in a solid performance as always getting a PB in Slalom.
-It could of been better had he known about the rule whereby you have to stop after every pass or spin after every pass.
-Unfortunately he was a bit tired after four continuous passes and needed to rest which the rules do not allow for.
+It could have been better had he known about the rule whereby you have to stop after every pass or spin after every pass.
+Unfortunately, he was a bit tired after four continuous passes and needed to rest which the rules do not allow for.